The University Careers Service is committed to providing information advice and guidance to current Surrey students and recent graduates.

 Our website provides information to assist students with their job seeking and we also advertise a wide range of graduate job vacancies aimed at Surrey students and graduates.

-2. How can I make the most of my time at University and improve my chances of getting a good job?
+2. How can I make the most of my time at Surrey and improve my chances of getting a good job?

 At Surrey you will have the chance to get involved in many and varied extra-curricular activities including Student Clubs and Societies, Volunteering Opportunities, involvement in the Students’ Union and much more besides.